 We can only speculate at this time as to the accuracy of the possible match to Babbacombe.
 But we definitely seem to be heading in that direction.
 In the long run, DNA will likely be the deciding factor.
 FamilySearch.org revealed 514 Records, most of which are past the timeframe that we would expect to see a connection having been made.
 With so many lost records anything could be the case.

 However, I’ll have to research that on another day.
 I’ve still got stuff to do first with the Babb records before I try to delve into the Babbacombe surname.
 A quick search on FamilySearch.org revealed 514 records, but most of those are from much later after any apparent split would have occurred.
-For now, it is just a idea that
+For now, it is just an idea that still needs to be fleshed out.